 - Lack of USB Type-A ports

-Apple last refreshed the MacBook Pro 13” in 2022.
+Apple last refreshed the MacBook Pro 13”.
 The refresh upgraded it to the second generation of Apple Silicon— the Apple M2 chip.
-The Apple M2 chip brings a respectable improvement over the M1 chip from 2020.
+The Apple M2 chip brings a respectable improvement over the M1 chip.
 The rest of the design remains the same as the M1 MacBook Pro 13”.
 It can be an excellent choice for data science.

 The M2 chip on the MacBook Pro 13” comes with a more robust and efficient CPU and two additional GPU cores.
 This counts for an 8-core CPU and 10-core GPU on the M2 chip.
 The new M2 chip has a 100 Gbit/s memory bandwidth.
 You can configure the laptop with up to 24GB of unified memory and 2TB SSD storage.

 As for the display, the MacBook Pro 13” comes with a 13.3-inch LED‑backlit Retina display with a resolution of 2560×1600 and 500 nits brightness.
 It still has a 720p webcam for video calls.
 It also has three studio-quality mics, Spatial Audio support and can last up to 20 hours on battery.
 The keyboard is the same as last year, which includes the Touch Bar and Touch ID.
 As for the I/O, it has only two Thunderbolt 4 USB-C ports and a headphone jack with advanced support for high-impedance headphones.